Faith6125/Fuel-Prices-Impact/README.md

 ## Results
 The analysis revealed several interesting trends and correlations in fuel prices.
---The data suggests that there is a weak positive correlaton between the prices of different petroleum products.
+-The data suggests that there is a weak positive correlaton between the prices of different petroleum products.
 In that as the price of petrol rose though higher, the price of diesel also went up at a slower rate.
---The price of fuel within the 3 months consistently rose with the least developed towns experiencing higher price fuels compared to highly developed towns.
+-The price of fuel within the 3 months consistently rose with the least developed towns experiencing higher price fuels compared to highly developed towns.
---The disparity in fuel prices between lower-developed and highly developed towns highlights potential economic disparities and inequalities.
+-The disparity in fuel prices between lower-developed and highly developed towns highlights potential economic disparities and inequalities.
 Higher fuel prices in less developed areas could place a disproportionate burden on residents, businesses, and industries in those areas, affecting their economic viability and quality of life.
 # Dependencies
 - Microsoft SQL Server